 You can also view all threads related to the dashboard by clicking on the “View Threads” button.

 You can tag dashboards so that you can search them easily in the future.
 This can be achieved by using the “Add Tag” feature on the dashboard screen.
 You can then search for similarly tagged dashboards by keying in the tag in the search box available inside the application header.
 The tag will also appear as a seperate tab on the dashboards screen, where you can see the list of all similarly tagged dashboards.

-You can create alerts corresponding to the data on the dashboard by clicking the “Create Alert” option on the embedded sheet.
-Alerts are created corresponding to sheets and can be viewed directly in the sheet editor as well.
+You can create alerts corresponding to the data on the dashboard by clicking the “Create Alert” option on the embedded report.
+Alerts are created corresponding to reports and can be viewed directly in the report editor as well.
 Details on creating alerts can be found here

 You can also opt to send the report immediately.
 In this case a one time email will be generated and no report will be scheduled.
 Emails with inline reports are generated corresponding to every report you have scheduled as per the defined schedule.